practicalli/engineering-playbook/README.md

 # Introduction

-Source contend and generated static content for the Practicalli Engineering Playbooks book.
+Source contend and generated static content for the Practicalli Engineering Playbook.

 The book provides a collection of plays that detail common tasks undertaken by Engineers